 Phone: (630)232-3413

-Conduct a Free Public Criminal Record Check in Kane County Illinois
+Perform a Free Public Criminal Record Check in Kane County Illinois

-The Kane County Sheriff’s Office is mandated by the Freedom of Information Act to respond to records requests for Kane County public records.
+Furthermore, the sheriff’s office is mandated by the Freedom of Information Act to respond to records requests for Kane County public records.

 While the sheriff’s office does not provide a formal way for interested parties to run background checks, this request can be used to search records of a person of interest’s interaction with law enforcement.

-This request is fulfilled online by completing the Freedom of Information Act request form and detailing the records being sought.7 The service is not free; however, requesters may apply for a fee waiver.
+This request is fulfilled online by completing the Freedom of Information Act Request Form and detailing the records being sought.7 The service is not free; however, requesters may apply for a fee waiver.
 Fees are determined upon receipt of the request.

 Warrant information can be obtained by visiting the office and reviewing court files.
 This can be done at the Kane County Circuit Clerk’s main office in St. Charles; the link provides the necessary contact details and directions to the courthouse.8